 The default cipher level will be TLSv1.x High level ciphers only.

 It is possible to have complete control over the cipher list you

 set to a Cipher List

-include, and ! means exclude.
-The format of the cipher list is
+and ! means exclude.
+The format of the cipher list is documented at

 The default Cipher List (currently) looks like this;